MaratowKyryl/GitHubExplorer/README.md

 The UI layer is built as a standalone kit with design tokens (colors, typography, spacing, radii, shadows) and reusable primitives.
 Every interactive component uses `React.memo`, and providers are memoized with `useMemo`/`useCallback` to prevent unnecessary re-renders down the tree.

-## What I Would Improve with More Time

-- **Deep linking on Details screen** — currently details rely on navigation state and loaded query cache on previous screen, so deep linking to `/repositories/:id` won't load data.
-I would add a `useRepoDetailsById` hook that fetches repository data by ID from the GitHub API, using cached list data when available and the API call as a fallback.

-- **UI kit review** — the current UI kit was AI-generated with strict criteria: lightweight optimized primitives, deep reusability across the project, and adaptability for scaling.
-With more time I would audit each component for edge cases, add prop documentation, and ensure consistent accessibility support.

-- **Unit & integration tests** — add tests for utility functions (`formatDate`, `formatStars`), custom hooks (`useDebouncedCallback`, `useSearchRepoInfiniteQuery`), and the `CustomFetchError` class.
-Integration tests for the search flow with MSW for API mocking.

-- **Offline-first mode** — leverage React Query's `gcTime` + `@react-native-community/netinfo` to show cached data when offline with a connectivity banner.

 ## APK

 The release APK is available in the repository root: [`app-release.apk`](./app-release.apk).